– General Introduction –

 Born in 1964, Brunson’s daughter, Pamela, earned a bachelor’s degree in sociology from the University of Texas at San Antonio and applied her desire to help people by working in retirement communities.
 Her driven nature eventually led her to become a leading executive director at some of the country’s most prestigious retirement communities.
 However, although it was not considered acceptable for women at the time, she also always enjoyed playing poker.
 After a successful career as an executive director, Pamela moved back to Las Vegas, where she initially began playing online at Doyle’s Room.
 After a lot of online success, she moved on to playing in live tournaments.
 In both the 2007 and 2009 World Series of Poker Main Events, she made it further than Doyle and her brother, Todd.

 Todd Brunson, Doyle’s son, is also a professional poker player.
 Born in 1969, Todd studied law at Texas Tech University before dropping out to turn pro.
-His current net worth is approximately $4,419,575, and his biggest win was a bracelet in the Omaha Hi-Lo at the 2005 WSOP, which meant that Doyle and his son were the first father-son combo to each win WSOP bracelets.
+His biggest win was a bracelet in the Omaha Hi-Lo at the 2005 WSOP, which meant that Doyle and his son were the first father-son combo to each win WSOP bracelets.

 → Business ←